lucy-musicalfish/ducks-team-23/README.md

 Video Meeting: Monday Wednesday Friday 1pm
-* Lucy - Updating progress on github and wiki, checking all issues on github, distribute tutorials
+* Lucy - Updating progress on github and wiki, checking all issues on github, distribute tutorials, help with code?
 * Liam - helping with code, make notes on changes
 * Stephen - Write core code, document additions to code
 * Toby - helping with code, make notes on changes